Julcatan/Pewlett-Hackard-Analysis/README.md

 _There are enough qualified, retirement- ready employees in the departments that could train the next generation.
 There are  not enough employees eligible for the mentorship program though._

-  - Please find a visual sumamry here:
+  - Please find a visual summary here:
     ![image](https://user-images.githubusercontent.com/91682586/144059806-b478b26a-470a-4f05-8831-d84bae3011b9.png)

   - This is a breakdown of the eligible employees with current titles and their employment start dates: